Here comes Markit manufacturing PMI ...

-A preliminary reading of US manufacturing activity during May will be released at 9:45 a.m.
+The preliminary Markit US manufacturing PMI reading for October is set for release at 9:45 a.m.
 ET.

-Economists forecast that Markit’s flash Purchasing Manager’s Index (PMI) was 51, according to Bloomberg.
+Economists estimate that the purchasing manager’s index was 52.7, compared to 53.1 prior.

-The final April print of 50.8 marked the weakest improvement since the series began in September 2009.
-Markit chief economist Chris Williamson said it dimmed hopes that weakness in the first quarter was temporary.
+The sector is in the midst of a recession.
+Regional readings on manufacturing earlier this month indicated contractions, as the industry copes with the impact of the strong dollar, and high inventories.

 Business Insider Emails & Alerts